All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Contrave combines an opioid antagonist with an antidepressant.
 It produces average weight loss of 5% to 8%.
 It may be particularly useful for patients with binge eating patterns or emotional eating, since both components affect reward pathways in the brain.

 Advantages over tirzepatide: oral administration, may help with food-related addictive behaviors.
-Disadvantages: much lower weight loss, stimulant-like side effects (nausea, headache, constipation, insomnia), carries a boxed warning for suicidal ideation, cannot be used with opioid medications.
+Disadvantages: much lower weight loss, stimulant-like side effects (nausea, headache, constipation, insomnia), carries a boxed warning for suicidal ideation, can't be used with opioid medications.

 Tirzepatide vs. Bariatric Surgery